jflot/practicals/README.md

 To analyse the result, let's run raw_N50 on each final contig set: `for i in 1 2 3 4 5 6 7 8 9 10 15 20 25 30 40 50 60 70 80 90 100; do raw_n50 toyD$i/contig.fa;done > coverage_effect.txt`

 Let us plot the result using `xmgrace`.
 First we need to make a 2-column file.
 The first column is obtained easily using `for i in 1 2 3 4 5 6 7 8 9 10 15 20 25 30 40 50 60 70 80 90 100; do echo $i; done > coverage.col`.
-The second colum can be extracted from the coverage_effect.txt file using the command awk: for instance, `awk '{print $3}' coverage_effect.txt > nbcontigs.col`.
-You can then combine the two columns and plot the result using `paste coverage.col nb contigs.com |xmgrace -`.
+The second colum can be extracted from the coverage_effect.txt file using the command awk: for instance, `awk '{print $2}' coverage_effect.txt > nbcontigs.col`.
+You can then combine the two columns and plot the result using `paste coverage.col nbcontigs.col |xmgrace -`.
 What do you observe?
+Let's look at the N50s: `awk '{print $4}' coverage_effect.txt > n50s.col`, then `paste coverage.col n50.col |xmgrace -`.